-For those who have suffered from eczema, moisturiser is like oxygen, as essential as toothpaste or socks.
-The dry and flaky skin this condition creates can not only make you feel self-conscious but also uncomfortable, itchy and irritated – both physically and mentally.
-Therefore, finding a product that soothes, repairs and heals is essential.
+For those who have suffered from eczema, moisturiser is like oxygen and finding a good product that soothes, repairs and heals is essential.

 Eczema breaks down the skin’s natural barrier, making it less able to regulate its own moisture levels.
+That’s why it results in dry and flaky skin – something that can not only make you feel self-conscious but also uncomfortable, itchy and irritated.
 Therefore, the skin needs to be continuously hydrated to help protect it.
-This is where moisturisers come in, as they work to replace the natural oils the skin is struggling to produce, and form a protective layer on top, to make sure they stay inside.

 We used each product twice a day for roughly three days to give it a good shot at working its magic.
 In the short term, we found that many of the products below reduced redness and increased skin elasticity, and some even healed sore skin to a point where it looked and felt pretty close to “normal”.

 Of course, the experience of putting on the lotion, cream or balm is important too – if it’s not pleasant or feels like a chore, you’re less likely to spend time slathering it on.
 The texture is extremely important here: too thick and it’ll sit on top of the skin like a waxy coating, but too thin and it’ll be absorbed and gone in a flash.

 We also considered scent, as many products designed for sensitive skin leave out unnecessary fragrance to avoid irritation.
 On the one hand, it’s a treat to find a deliciously scented lotion suitable for eczema, but on the other, you don’t want anything too overpowering.

 While different remedies work for different skin types, we think we’ve found something to soothe the mildest to the most severe eczema.

 The best moisturisers for eczema for 2021 are: